MastodonKit/MastodonKit/Readme.md

 MastodonKit is a Swift Framework built using Swift Package Manager that wraps the Mastodon API.
 Its goal is to cover all the entities and endpoints from [Mastodon's API](https://github.com/tootsuite/documentation/blob/master/Using-the-API/API.md).

+By the way, if you want to get in touch with me, [toot me](https://mastodon.technology/@ornithocoder).

 ## Table of content

 - [Building from source](#building-it-from-source)